Warning

 return response.json()

-def _handle_job(self, job_response: Dict[str, Any]):
+def _handle_job(self, job_response: dict[str, Any]):

 if not self.upload_async: